evanyeyeye/over-the-wire/bandit/README.md

 Also, your favorite search-engine is your friend.
 Learn how to use it!
 I recommend Google.
 Lastly, if you are still stuck, you can join us on IRC.

-You’re ready to start!
-Begin with Level 0, linked at the left of this page.
-Good luck!

 *All descriptions are property of the linked site.*